In this post I will cover introducing vegan baby food and at what age.

-A lot of first time mums worry about what feeding their babies when they start solids or are unsure at how and when to first introduce solids.
-This worry can also bring more confusion for vegan parents who can struggle to get the right information from their child health nurses or doctor who do not advocate a vegan diet and as such makes introducing solids for vegan babies a little bit harder for parents.
-In this blogpost I share about my experience feeding solids to Annabelle as a vegan mother and plant-based nutritionist.
+This worry can also bring more confusion for vegan parents who can struggle to get the right information from their child health nurses or doctor who does not advocate a vegan diet.
+And as such makes introducing solids for vegan babies a little bit harder for parents.

 Before starting with vegan baby food: